 Autonomous vehicles have self-driving technology.
 So this could mean a change on the roadways by making traffic efficient and less room for error.
 After all, there is no place for issues like driver distraction or driver error.
 Also, this could change the whole transportation issue, including possible car ownership due to alternatives.

-An article in the Yale Journal of Law & Technology discusses the 200 billion dollars a year automobile insurance industry.
+An article in the Yale Journal of Law & Technology discusses the automobile insurance industry’s 200 billion dollars a year.
 And it relates how this type of technology with autonomous vehicles could make having private auto insurance unnecessary in the future.
 Yale Law School Student Jack Boeglin, who authored the article, surmised that private insurance would not be needed.
 Because of this, liability transfers to the manufacturers.